Support for mature students

 Ian Davies (62), Creative Writing and Literature BA(Hons)

 Our Student Funds team is always available if you need advice about your finances and can help make sure you get all the funding you're entitled to, including funding for dependents and council tax exemption.
 Many of our students combine their studies with a part-time job.
-The Careers and Employability Service has plenty of advice about job hunting both before and after you graduate.
+KU Talent (careers and employability) has plenty of advice about job hunting both before and after you graduate.

 "I think most mature students are worried about getting back into studying, and leaving behind the lifestyle we had before coming to uni."